teeyoutan/marketing-website/website-guts/assets/js/libraries/oForm/readme.md

 This function submits the form field data to the specified endpoint.
 It accepts one argument which is a callback function to execute after the function is done.

-###before: function
+###beforeGlobal and beforeLocal: function

-This function will be run before the form data is submitted. if the function return true, the form data will be submitted.
-If it returns false or undefined the form data will not be submitted.
+These functions will be executed before any other plugin code is executed.
+If either one of the functions return false then the plugin will not stop executing.
+The local function runs before the global function.

-The function is passed one argument which is an object. the object contains one property named 'selector' and the value is the jQuery selector from when the plugin was initiated.
+The function is passed one argument which is an object.
+The object contains one property named 'selector' and the value is the jQuery selector from when the plugin was initiated.

-###after: function (required)
+###afterGlobal and afterLocal: function (required)

-This function will be run after the response on the XHR request is received.
-The function is passed one argument and that is the jQXHR object of the request/response.
+Similar to the before functions, these functions will run after the plugin is finished executing.
+This could be after validation errors occur or after the plugin received data from the XHR request.

+The local function executes first and is passed two arguments.
+The first is the response object from the jQuery jqXHR object XHR request.
+If no request was made the value of this argument will be undefined.
+The second argument is the afterGlobal function.
+If you have both an afterLocal and afterGlobal function then you need to execute the afterGlobal function by executing the argument when your afterLocal function is finished executing.
+This is because technically the plugin is still executing while the localAfter function is executing.
+If you don't have an afterGlobal function, this argument's value will be undefined.
+If you have only a globalAfter function, then plugin will execute it when it finishes since there is no localAfter function.

-Use this function to create your success or failure handlers.
+Use these functions to create your success or failure handlers.

 ##To do's